Psychotic Disorders (cont.)

 - Find a local Psychiatrist in your town

-What are complications of psychotic disorders?
+What are complications and the prognosis of psychotic disorders?

 The fact that men seem to develop these illnesses at younger ages may contribute to men having more episodes of the illness that are more severe compared to women.
+People with a psychotic disorder typically have fewer interactions with peers, tend to prematurely leave school, have low self-esteem, and experience unemployment and substance abuse.

 While more than two-thirds of people who have a psychotic disorder may suffer a return of those symptoms at some time, the combination of medications, psychosocial treatment, and education of the psychotic disorder sufferer and their loved ones tends to greatly improve how well the person is able to function.
 The shorter the amount of time from when the person begins having psychotic symptoms to when comprehensive treatment begins, the better the prognosis.